Organising Hacks Every Parent Should Know

 3. Fridge Organisation

 As a parent, have you ever felt as though your role is 90% snack provision?
-The constant opening and closing of the fridge and pantry door is often relentless, so it makes sense to channel some thought and energy into properly organising those spaces.
+The constant opening and closing of the fridge and pantry door are often relentless, so it makes sense to channel some thought and energy into properly organising those spaces.

 Separating your fridge into sections is a great way of 1) knowing where everything is and 2) keeping track of what needs to be replaced so you can keep on top of the shopping.
 Organise meat/dairy/fruit/vegetables/condiments into different clear containers or draws (and pick up a lazy Susan for your sauces.
 How fun!)
 So you know exactly where everything is.
 Also, keep a list on your fridge (we love a magnetic meal planner) so you can write out what needs replacing as and when you notice it.